jon-harper/OmniBox/docs/printing.md

     - [Front grill/SD card extension mount][12]

 !!! note
-    Templates in both Fusion and `STEP` format are provided for most of the case to allow customization as needed.
-If a `STEP` file is available but not a Fusion archive, this is possibly because the design was recently modified.
+    Templates in `STEP` format are provided for most of the case to allow customization as needed.
+Where possible, a Fusion archive file is also provided.

 ### Rear Panel Configuration

 This is a very user-specific panel and the most customizable part of the case.
-The [`Rear Panel`][11] folder includes several stock `.STL` files.
-Two are for a typical Ender 3/Ender 5 type printer with 5-pin ABL and 3-pin lights; the [`Enclosed Ender`][15] file has an additional thermistor port and two extra fan ports.

-There are multiple templates available for customization for this component, including the Fusion files.
+The [`Rear Panel`][11] has multiple subfolders.

+- Most users will want to use a `Generic` panel.
+These have large holes for passing wires through and come in a number of common variations.
+- The `Molex` folder contains files for preconfigured rear panels that mount Molex Micro Fit 3 connectors.
+Wiring diagrams for each panel are included.
+- The `Template` folder contains a Fusion template with profiles for panel mounted connectors and fans.
+Users who want to create their own panel should start here.

+A more detailed guide to choosing a rear panel can be found in the [`Rear Panel`][11] README file.

 [1]: https://github.com/jon-harper/OmniBox/blob/main/Core/Base%20-%20Front.stl
 [2]: https://github.com/jon-harper/OmniBox/blob/main/Core/Base%20-%20Rear.stl